 \subsubsection{Results for AEOS instances}

-We first look into the results of the compact flow formulation by CPLEX in Table~\ref{tab:GlobalFlow}.
-Clearly, The flow formulation struggles already with with the smallest instances, especially when the memory capacity increases.
+We first look into the results of the compact flow formulation solved by CPLEX, which are summarized in Table~\ref{tab:GlobalFlow}.
+Clearly, the flow formulation already struggles with the smallest instances, especially when the memory capacity increases.
 For the instances with 150 globally distributed targets, only 24 out of 120 instances are solved to optimality, and its overall runtime is orders of magnitude higher than for the CG-based framework reported below.
 Due to this poor computational performance, we will not further include this formulation for comparison on larger instances.

 Next, we report results for the CG-based framework.
-We denote our algorithm with label-setting pricing solver as CG-LAB, and we compare with CG-CPL in in which we call CPLEX to solve the pricing problems.
-The outcomes are summarized in Tables \ref{tab:TableAgile150} to \ref{tab:TableAgile300}, for instances with number of targets ranging from 150 to 300.
+We denote our algorithm with label-setting pricing solver as CG-LAB, and we compare with CG-CPL in which we call CPLEX to solve the pricing problems.
+The outcomes are gathered in Tables \ref{tab:TableAgile150} to \ref{tab:TableAgile300}, for instances with number of targets ranging from 150 to 300.

 Overall, CG-LAB consistently outperforms CG-CPL, obtaining the upper bound for all instances from 150 to 250 targets and only failing for two instances with 300 targets.
 CG-CPL, on the other hand, already starts to experience difficulties on the smallest instances with 150 targets.
 As the number of targets increases, the performance of CG-CPL becomes worse, in that the LP is usually not solved within the time limit.
 With 300 targets, CG-CPL can only solve eight out of 120 instances.
 The cause of CG-CPL's failure is the time required for the pricing problems.
 Although the label-setting pricing solver typically finds a shortest path very efficiently, CG-LAB fails to provide the upper bound on two instances with 300 targets; in these instances the number of mission paths for the pricing problem is close to one million, and the label-setting procedure also runs into difficulties.
 After the CG-procedure, the integer master problem with all generated columns is easily solved in less than one second in all cases.